 Know the Laws: Texas

 A protective order is a legal order issued by a state court which requires one person to stop harming another.
 The order can also place other restrictions on the abuser, such as ordering him/her to stay away from you or stop contacting you.
-In Texas, there protective orders based on family violence and based on sexual assault or stalking.
+In Texas, there are protective orders based on family violence and based on trafficking, sexual assault or stalking.